Exposing the Errors of Fr. Paul Kramer

 Does Fr.
 Fenton Contradict Our Position?

 Fr.
 Kramer then noted that Msgr.
-Joseph Clifford Fenton likewise translated admissum as sin, and then following up with this false accusation: “yet Salza [and Siscoe] blindly and obstinately insists that such an interpretation is a sedevacantist ‘abuse’ of a faulty translation of Mystici Corporis…” This is yet another false statement.
+Joseph Clifford Fenton likewise translated admissum as sin, and then follows up with this false accusation: “yet Salza [and Siscoe] blindly and obstinately insists that such an interpretation is a sedevacantist ‘abuse’ of a faulty translation of Mystici Corporis…” This is yet another false statement.
 Not only have we never claimed that “sin” is a faulty translation of admissum, or a “Sedevacantist abuse,” as Fr.
 Kramer claims, but we actually quote the very teaching of Msgr.
 Fenton that Fr.
 Kramer is referring to, in which admissum is translated as sin (see: True or False Pope? p.
 158).

 We can be certain that Msgr.
 Fenton did not have the Body/Soul distinction in mind when he translated the passage, since he was opposed to this distinction, due to how it was being misused in his day.
 We can also be certain that Msgr.
 Fenton did not interpret the passage in question as meaning the internal sin of heresy alone causes a loss of membership in the Body of the Church (which is the interpretation we reject in True or False Pope?), since he wrote an entire article for the American Ecclesiastical Review to explain why such an interpretation is not tenable.
 We quote portions of this article in True or False Pope? to defend our interpretation of Mystici Corporis Christi, which, needless to say, is the same as that of Msgr.
 Fenton (see p.
 158-159).
 In fact, the quotation Fr.
 Kramer is referring to, in which Msgr.
 Fenton translated admissum is translated as “sin,” is taken from that very article!